 - On multiple occasions with differing circumstances, different individuals and groups experienced appearances of Jesus alive from the grave.

-- The original disciples believed the Jesus had risen from the dead.
+- The original disciples believed that Jesus had risen from the dead.
 Even when having every reason to believe otherwise.

 Why Is Jesus’ Resurrection Important?